NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 Texture bug - "Frame not in module", don't reinterpret_cast<void*> the texture_data as it changes the address (in this case) unlike static_cast which guarantees to preserve it.
 Still seem to be getting this issue now and again even though this initially fixed it.
 Seems to happen if UVs are out of bounds.
 Just turn off debugging, its not a bug, just a warning on the texture usage (via sampler in GLSL), signals invalid usage.
 Seems to be temperamentally occurring on and off which is annoying as their may be some underlying bug / mistake I cant find.

-Custom per primitive GL State set within passed lambda ?
+Custom per primitive GL State set within passed lambda eg custom state set callback (to customize per primitive render state calls) ?
 Eg 32 MSAA Multisampling for ground / grid draw call, then revert to 2-4 MSAA via calls to the GLFW Framebuffer.

 Weird issue where if Uniform is set within render loop of primitive/mesh it breaks, but if set from the scope of the viewer it works fine.
 (Uniforms need to be reset when changed if uniform was set before operation).
 It causes the shader to become unbound (same issue that I seemed to solve last night, need to ensure shader is valid, not sure why uniform modification would cause this issue).
 Ok yeah its because I thought it was smart to add glUseProgram(0) to the end of each uniform set function to clear the bound shader, but when this is called after the shader is bound and then renders, the resulting shader is no disabled.